 It would also strip him of his $200,000 per year pension and he would not get secret service security for the rest of his life.

 Following the rioting, Mr Trump has committed to a “seamless transition of power” - but has said he will not attend Mr Biden's inauguration.

 Why was Donald Trump impeached the first time?

 The threat of impeachment has been a running theme throughout Mr Trump's presidency.

-Trump has called the latest impeachment talks "presidential harassment" and labelled them a "witch hunt".
+Trump has called it "presidential harassment" and a "witch hunt".

 Earlier during his reign, Robert Mueller's investigation into links between the Trump campaign team and the Kremlin were investigated, but Mueller didn’t find enough evidence that the Trump campaign had conspired with the Russian government.

-Former CIA director John O Brennan called Trump's performance during his summit with Russian president Vladimir Putin "nothing short of treasonous", saying it "exceeds the threshold of high crimes and misdemeanours".
+Former CIA director John O Brennan called Trump's performance during his summit with Russian president Vladimir Putin "nothing short of treasonous", saying it exceeded "the threshold of high crimes and misdemeanours".